Though one of the most famous TVB opening theme songs ever, I completely forgot about 網中人 (Man in the Net), till two years ago in 2017.

 A quick call-out for my next project, which I aim to finish before April!

 A certain idea occurred to me while I was notating the melody.
+As in, my previous A certain idea occurred to me while I was notating the melody.
 As in, my previous arrangement was The Bund.
 This time, it’s Man in the Net.
-If you’re familiar with the drama series, you’d know both starred Chow Yun Fat.
-Given I’ve “done” two TVB opening theme songs associated with him, why not aim for a miniseries?
+If you’re familiar with the associated TVB drama series, you’d know both starred Chow Yun Fat.
+Thus, given I’ve “done” two TVB opening theme songs associated with him, why not aim for a miniseries?

 I’ve already started work on the third one.
 If you’re a fan of Fat Kor, I think you can guess what’s up next.